Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Methodology

 \subsection{Integer Feasibility Projection}

-Despite the effectiveness of the proposed integer correction layers in ensuring integrality, penalty-based methods cannot fully guarantee constraint satisfaction.
-Therefore, we incorporate a gradient-based projection method as a post-processing step.
-This procedure iteratively updates a relaxed solution $\bar{\bf x}$ to reduce constraint violations, while preserving integrality through repeated application of the correction layer $\varphi_{\Theta_2}(\bar{\bf x}, {\boldsymbol \xi})$.
+While the proposed integer correction layers effectively enforce integrality, the soft-penalty formulation in~\Cref{eq:loss} cannot always ensure full constraint satisfaction.
+To address this limitation, we introduce an \textit{integer feasibility projection} procedure at inference time summarized in \Cref{algo:proj}.

+Starting from an initial relaxed solution $\bar{\bm{x}}$ predicted by the network, the projection iteratively refines the solution to reduce constraint violations via gradient-based updates in the continuous space.
+At each iteration, the relaxed $\bar{\bm{x}}$ is passed through the integer correction layer $\bm{\varphi}_{\Theta_2}(\bar{\bm{x}}, \bm{\xi})$ to produce an integer candidate $\hat{\bm{x}}$.
+Constraint violations are evaluated on $\hat{\bm{x}}$, and the resulting violation signal is used to update the relaxed $\bar{\bm{x}}$, thereby alternating between continuous feasibility refinement and integer correction.
+This process continues until convergence to a feasible integer solution.

-Our approach efficiently alternates two lightweight steps: integer correction and gradient-based updates.
-In \Cref{algo:proj}, line 3 applies the correction layer to enforce integrality, while line 9—following~\citet{donti2021dc3}—performs gradient descent to reduce constraint violations $\mathcal{V}(\hat{\mathbf{x}})$.
-But unlike \citet{donti2021dc3}, who integrate feasibility projection during training, we apply it only at inference.
-Doing so avoids the need to retain deep computation graphs or compute second-order derivatives through repeated projections, preserving training efficiency and stability.
-This iterative structure resembles the classical ``Feasibility Pump''~\citep{fischetti2005feasibility}, which also alternates between rounding and projection to find feasible solutions.
-However, unlike the original method that requires solving constrained subproblems, our correction step is learned from data through a trainable network.
+In \Cref{algo:proj}, line~3 applies the integer correction layer to enforce integrality, while line~9 performs a gradient-based update on the relaxed variable to reduce the constraint violation $\mathcal{V}(\hat{\bm{x}})$, following the principle of~\citet{donti2021dc3}.
+Unlike~\citet{donti2021dc3}, who integrate such projections within the training loop, we apply the projection exclusively during inference and use hard rounding in the forward pass to ensure integer-valued outputs.
+Conceptually, this iterative structure resembles the classical \textit{Feasibility Pump}~\citep{fischetti2005feasibility}, which alternates between rounding and projection to obtain feasible solutions.
+However, whereas the feasibility pump relies on repeatedly solving constrained subproblems, our integer correction step is learned offline.

+While we apply this projection only at inference time in this work, we note that, in principle, the proposed integer feasibility projection could be differentiated through and integrated into end-to-end training.
+Differentiating through such projections requires maintaining deep computational graphs and handling implicit or higher-order gradient information, which introduces substantial computational and memory overhead and may lead to numerically unstable or low-quality gradient information in practice.
+We therefore leave differentiable projection to future work.